codex-storage/codex-research/design/proof-erasure-coding.md

 half of the total data, we would need to sample 160 shards to have a 0.999999 chance of detecting incomplete slot data.
 This is much more than the number of shards that we need in a one-dimensional setting, but the shards are much smaller.
-This leads to less hashing in a SNARK, just 40 KB.
+This leads to less hashing of shards in a SNARK, just 40 KB.

+Unfortunately, this approach requires us to process more and longer Merkle paths.
+For our example, this means an additional 160 KB of hashing, leading to a total of 200KB of hashing insize a SNARK.

 > The numbers for multi-dimensional erasure coding schemes can be found in the
 > [accompanying spreadsheet][4]

+> [Sparse Merkle multiproofs and pollarding][5] may help to reduce the amount
+> of hashing further.

 Conclusion
 ----------